TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

    .. method:: cancel_join_thread()

-      Prevent :meth:`join_thread` from blocking.
-In particular, this prevents the background thread from being joined automatically when the process exits -- see :meth:`join_thread`.
+      Prevent :meth:`join_thread` kutoka blocking.
+In particular, this prevents the background thread kutoka being joined automatically when the process exits -- see :meth:`join_thread`.

       A better name for this method might be